Note

 Linux alkaline-dev-1 5.16.7_p1-debian-sources #1 SMP PREEMPT Mon Feb 7 13:06:48 MST 2022 ppc64 GNU/Linux

-You can do anything you would do in a regular chroot, including ego sync and emerging things, as long as you disable pid-sandbox for Portage:
+You can do anything you would do in a regular chroot, including ego sync and emerging things, as long as you disable pid-sandbox in environment you are chrooted in. for Portage:

 /etc/make.conf - add sandbox